Observations on K-image Expansion of Image-Mixing Augmentation for Classification: Experiments and Discussion

-\paragraph{\chaaaaai{Analysis on the shape of the loss landscape}} For more explicit investigation, we analyze \jh{DCutMix with} its loss landscape. \chaaaaai{Flatness of the loss landscape near local minima has been considered as one key signal for achieving better generalization of the model in various situations, by the number of previous studies~\citep{keskar2016large, pereyra2017regularizing, zhang2018deep, chaudhari2019entropy, cha2020cpr}.
-The general interpretation on the shape of the loss landscape is that if a model converges to a wide (flat) local minima, the model tends to have better generalization performance on unseen test dataset.}
+\paragraph{\chaaaaai{Analysis on the shape of the loss landscape}} For more explicit investigation, we analyze \jh{DCutMix with} \yjr{regard to} its loss landscape. \chaaaaai{Flatness of the loss landscape near local minima has been considered as a key indicator of improved model generalization in various situations in numerous previous studies~\cite{keskar2016large, pereyra2017regularizing, zhang2018deep, chaudhari2019entropy, cha2020cpr}.
+Regarding the shape of the loss landscape, convergence to a wide (flat) local minima is generally considered to represent a model with better generalization performance on an unseen test dataset.}

-\chaaaaai{Based on these findings, we plot the patterns of loss landscapes of each model using PyHessian \citep{yao2019pyhessian} framework, as shown in Figure~\ref{fig:wide_local_minima_pyheyssian}.
-The details of plotting the loss landscape with PyHessian is described in SM.} \chaaaaai{The plotted result shows that \jh{DCutMix} has a wider loss landscape near local minima among the comparisons.
-Also, DCutMix has lower losses in overall, denoting well generalization to the unseen test data as well (See Figure 1 in the SM for additional comparison of Mixup with DMixup).} In Figure \ref{fig:wide_local_minima_2d}, we further plotted the patterns of loss \jhthree{landscape} for each model by perturbing the model parameters with random Gaussian noise with increasing its degree \jhnips{of variance} $\sigma$~\citep{zhang2018deep}.
-DCutMix and DMixup clearly shows the most widest and lowest loss landscape compared to the other methods including the baseline two-image mixing augmentations, \chaaaaai{such as CutMix and Mixup.
-Especially for DMixup, we observe that it largely strengthens the convergence stability of Mixup.} \chaaaaai{We believe that this observation can be one signal for interpreting the superiority of proposed K-image mixing augmentation.}
+\chaaaaai{Accordingly, we use the PyHessian \cite{yao2019pyhessian} \yjr{framework to obtain the loss landscape patterns of each model}, as illustrated in Figure~\ref{fig:wide_local_minima_pyheyssian}. } \yjr{The plotted result shows that DCutMix has the widest loss landscape near local minima among the compared models.
+Moreover, DCutMix exhibits lower losses overall, denoting good generalization to the unseen test data as well.
+We further plotted the patterns of loss landscape for each model in Figure }\ref{fig:wide_local_minima_2d} \yjr{by perturbing the model parameters with random Gaussian noise through increasing the degree of variance} $\sigma$~\cite{zhang2018deep}.
+DCutMix and DMixup clearly exhibited the widest and lowest loss landscape compared to the other methods, including CutMix and Mixup, which are baseline two-image mixing augmentation methods.
+For DMixup particularly, we observed that the convergence stability was better than that of Mixup.
+We believe that this reveals the superiority of the proposed K-image mixing augmentation.